TylerTemp/SaintsField/README.md

 Call a function every time the field value is changed

 *   `string callback` the callback function name

+    It'll try to pass the new value and the index (only if it's in an array/list).
+You can set the corresponding parameter in your callback if you want to receive them.

 *   AllowMultiple: Yes

 ```csharp